cat churchcrm-sqli-cve-2025-67877.md

 Remediation

 To remediate this issue, avoid direct string concatenation in SQL queries.
-Instead use prepared statements (parameterized queries), which separate SQL logic from user input.
+Instead, use prepared statements (parameterized queries), which separate SQL logic from user input.

 Secure Example (PHP PDO)